Tips to Resolve Conflict Through Better Communication

 Learning how to express your views, feelings, and interests well to other people is the best way to face conflict head-on and bring understanding.

 What many people overlook is that much of what is expressed in a conflict situation comes out in nonverbal communication.
-Someone can say that they are fine and that there is no problem, but their facial expressions and body language can be telling a very different story.
+Often, words do not match emotions, and the face betrays what a person is actually feeling.

 Open body language that shows interest, engagement, and a good attitude is a great signal to the other person that you can be trusted and genuinely want an amicable solution to the conflict.